knkumar/HMM-attention/README.md

 ### Generate fits

+- `fitmodel.m`

+  fitmodel is the entry point to the fitting process.
+In this particular case, a modified hmm model with distributional parameters governing emission probabilities is being optimized.

+- `analyze10.m`

+  Generates the emission probabilities from raw measures for use in a hidden Markov model - `hmmviterbi_multi2`

 - `optimHMM.m`

-  The function is used to find optimal parameters for the first and last 10000 data points using fminsearch.
+  The function is used to find optimal parameters for the **first** and **last** 10000 data points using `fminsearch`.

-- `analyze10.m`
+- `hmmviterbi_multi2.m`

+  Hmmviterbi_multi2 calculates the most probable path in a hidden Markov model with multiple emissions from a hidden state.

 ### Fix fits based on operational constraints of attention